Modern flat Earth beliefs: 19th and early 20th centuries

-In 1877, Hampden produced a book A New Manual of Biblical Cosmography.
+In 1877, John Hampden produced a book A New Manual of Biblical Cosmography.
 Rowbotham also produced studies that purported to show that the effects of ships disappearing below the horizon could be explained by the laws of perspective in relation to the human eye.
-In 1883, he founded Zetetic Societies in England and New York, to which he shipped a thousand copies of Zetetic Astronomy.

 After Rowbotham's death, Lady Elizabeth Blount established the Universal Zetetic Society in 1893, whose objective was "the propagation of knowledge related to Natural Cosmogony in confirmation of the Holy Scriptures, based on practical scientific investigation".
 The society published a magazine, The Earth Not a Globe Review, which sold for twopence and remained active well into the early 20th century.
-A flat Earth journal, Earth: a Monthly Magazine of Sense and Science, was published between 1901 and 1904, edited by Lady Blount.
-She held that the Bible was the unquestionable authority on the natural world and argued that one could not be a Christian and believe the Earth is a globe.
+A flat Earth journal, Earth: A Monthly Magazine of Sense and Science, was published between 1901 and 1904, edited by Lady Blount.
+She held that the Bible was the unquestionable authority on the natural world and argued that one could not be a Christian and believe Earth is a globe.
 Well-known members included E. W. Bullinger of the Trinitarian Bible Society, Edward Haughton, senior moderator in natural science in Trinity College Dublin and an archbishop.
 She repeated Rowbotham's experiments, generating some counter-experiments, but interest declined after the First World War.
+The Universal Zetetic Society "was revived under different names over the years—in 1956, 1972, and 2004."
 The movement gave rise to several books that argued for a flat, stationary Earth, including Terra Firma by David Wardlaw Scott.

 Other notable flat Earthers from this time period include: